 We are the only National Historic Trail association in the country that has its own GIS mapping program!
 GIS is a powerful mapping technology that allows us to take data, layer it together, and create maps that illustrate a wealth of information about the trail.
 An example of our GIS projects can be seen in georeferencing.

 Georeferencing takes historic, hand-drawn maps and places them over modern aerial imagery in order illustrate the historic map in relation to what is currently on the ground.
 This allows a map that may be hundreds of years old to take on new meaning and to provide greater insight into the trail!
 This and a wide array of other mapping projects are made possible with your support.

 Our newest program is our Resource Protection Program!
 A good example of our programmatic efforts in this realm can be seen in our protection of a trail property on the eastern end of the road!

 In June 2014, we became the first National Historic Trail association in the country to actually own a piece of an NHT!
 Threatened by development pressures, such as fracking and logging, seven remnants of the Royal Road were saved from destruction!
 This effort was made possible by the support of over seventy-five businesses and individuals, and we are now working with the National Park Service and Texas Historical Commission to develop a visitor use and stewardship plan for the site.
 Before long, trail travelers will be able to experience the most dramatic remnants of the Camino to be found anywhere along the trail.
 And this is because of our commitment to not let the road that led to the founding of Texas to be forgotten!

-We work with municipalities, county governments, state agencies, and the National Park Service to place signing along the trail!
+We work with the National Park Service, municipalities, county governments, and state agencies to place signing along the trail.